JaneliaSciComp/SongExplorer/README.md

 Any non-overlapping clumps are evidence of unique vocalizations.

-Finally it should be noted that large amounts of ambient and "other" annotations can be in some cases be automatically labelled.
+Finally it should be noted that large amounts of ambient and "other" annotations can be in some cases be automatically labeled.
 If you can devise a way to position your microphone in a place and time for which no natural sounds are made but for which the "room tone" is otherwise the same, then the entire recording can be considered ambient.
 Similarly,